Domestic and Family Violence Work AwareWhen Domestic and Family Violence comes to Work

 Domestic Violence Leave – Fair Work Commission Decision

 Domestic and Family Violence (DFV) is a pattern of abusive behaviour in an intimate or family relationship where the person who uses the violence is motivated by a desire to dominate, control or oppress the other person in a way that causes fear.
 DFV can take many different forms including intimidation, coercion or isolation, emotional, physical, sexual, financial and spiritual abuse.
 DFV can happen to anyone and occurs in all socio-economic and cultural settings.

-For more information or support about DFV, visit 1800 RESPECT or download the DAISY App, Local Services Locator here.
+For more information or support about DFV, visit the national 1800 RESPECT service, (In Queensland call DV Connect on 1800 811 811 ) or download the DAISY App, Local Services Locator here.
 See more State specific service information at the bottom of this page.
 CLICK ON THE PICTURE BOXES BELOW AND FIND THE TRANSLATE BUTTON IN THE BOTTOM RIGHT CORNER.

 For further assistance also see our Resources page.